MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/Query-auto-update.md

 ## Behavior of an auto-update query

  * When the query runs for the first time, it uses data from the exact date range that you defined.
  * The query automatically runs again, once per week.
-These subsequent runs coincide with the date on Workplace Analytics refreshes the mail and calendar data that it obtains from Microsoft Exchange.
+Each of these runs coincides with the date on Workplace Analytics refreshes mail and calendar data from Microsoft Exchange.
+ * Each time the query runs automatically, its date range advances by one week.
+That is, its start date becomes one week later and its end date becomes one week later.
- * The query will run for an indefinite period of time, or until you return to this page and clear the Auto update option.
+ * Automatic query runs will repeat indefinitely, or until you return to this page and clear the auto-update option or delete the query.

 ## Viewing the results of an auto-update query

 When you open the Results page to see your results, you see the results of the latest weekly run of this query.
-Workplace Analytics displays an icon that indicates that this is an Auto-update query.
+Workplace Analytics displays an icon that indicates that this is an auto-update query.
 It also displays the most recent date on which the query ran, so that you know how new the results are.

 ## Visualizing the results of an auto-update query